raydac/java-comment-preprocessor/texts/readme.txt

 Author: Igor Maznitsa (http://www.igormaznitsa.com)

-It is a multi-pass preprocessor with very powerful features (like loops and global definitions accessible in all preprocessed files).
+It is a multi-pass preprocessor with very powerful features (like loops and global and local definitions).
 The Initial version was developed in 2002 by Igor Maznitsa to make easier the development for the J2ME platform because it was very hard to support multi-variants of the same sources for different J2ME API usage variants provided in devices of different vendors.
 To keep the preprocessor compatible with IDE and regular Java development chain, commented directives were chosen what doesn't make any effect in the regular java development process and IDEs but allows to make changes related to external definitions.
-In 2011 the preprocessor was totaly refactored and published as an OSS project, it can be downloaded from https://code.google.com/p/java-comment-preprocessor/
+In 2011 the preprocessor was totally reworked and published as an OSS project on Google Code https://code.google.com/p/java-comment-preprocessor/
-Now the preprocessor supports work by different ways:
+Now the preprocessor supports work as :
- - as a maven plugin
+ - a maven plugin
- - as an ant task
+ - an ant task
- - as a standalone application called through CLI (command line interface)
+ - a standalone application called through CLI (command line interface)
+ - a Java library with direct call to JCPreprocessor class

 Licensing
 -----------